sanity-io/GROQ/spec/08-traversal-operators.md

 Filter : `[` Expression `]`

 Note: {Filter}, {ElementAccess}, {AttributeAccess} are syntactically ambiguous.
-See ["Disambiguating square backet traversal"](#sec-Disambiguating-square-backet-traversal) for how to disambiguate between them.
+See ["Disambiguating square bracket traversal"](#sec-Disambiguating-square-backet-traversal) for how to disambiguate between them.

 EvaluateFilter(base, scope):